Realtime Hub Pattern

 Overview

 A RealtimeHub is a bidirectional Socket.IO communication channel that brings real-time messaging, presence, and custom events to your Mindbricks service.
-Unlike the older Realtime Service (a standalone microservice that bridges Kafka events to clients via topics), RealtimeHub lives inside a business service and provides room-based, full-duplex communication with built-in message persistence, authorization, and rate limiting.
+Unlike the older Realtime Service (a standalone microservice that bridges Kafka events to clients via topics), RealtimeHub lives inside a business service and provides room-based, full-duplex communication with built-in message types, automatic persistence, and rate limiting.

 | Capability | Realtime Service | RealtimeHub |